janne-lahtinen/discover-coffee-stores/README.md

 ## Udemy learning project

 This is a project included in the Udemy course _Complete Next.js Developer in 2023: Zero to Mastery_.
-The app will be deployed to Cyclic.ch.
+The app is deployed to Vercel.com, so it can be tested [here](https://discover-coffee-stores-delta-one.vercel.app/).

 Most of the css styling is from course materials.